Hey, Believer: You Are a Bridge Builder

 “Devote yourselves to prayer, being watchful and thankful.
 And pray for us, too, that God may open a door for our message, so that we may proclaim the mystery of Christ, for which I am in chains.
 Pray that I may proclaim it clearly, as I should.
 Be wise in the way you act toward outsiders; make the most of every opportunity.
 Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.”

-1. Praying with Passion
+Pray with Passion

 We all have a cell phone!
 Even better than a cell phone, we are connected to God.
-We don’t need a phone to speak with him!
+We don't need a phone to speak with him!
+When sharing the Gospel, start in the spiritual to affect the eternal.

 How can we pray?